 - Listen to your body.
 Your body knows best!
 Listen to the signals that your body will tell you.
 If you feel achy and you still feel sore 48 hours after your workout, you should look at your workout programme as overtraining can be just as harmful to your body than not training enough.
 Resting your body is very important after working out, so if your body tells you to rest you should rest!

-If you are suffering or struggling with a sporting injury, please contact Home Physio Group on 020 7096 0684 to talk to our friendly and professional team, to see how our physiotherapists can help you.
+If you are suffering or struggling with a sporting injury, please contact Home Physio Group on 0330 335 1016 to talk to our friendly and professional team, to see how one of our sports physiotherapists can help you.